Fluke (band): 2005 onwards

 In 2009, Fluke briefly reunited for a live performance, including all three original members, with a show at The Tabernacle in London on 10 October 2009.

+In 2024, Fluke returned from hiatus with the single "Insanely Beautiful", released on 29 April 2024.

 Mainstream popularity

 Although Fluke produced music for the better part of two decades, they remained relatively unknown to a large scale audience and the band members themselves are even less recognizable.
 Fugler insisted in an interview with The Independent that the band's reclusivity was "less about selfish hedonism" than the revival of "a communal attitude that had long been forgotten."
 The main sphere in which the band had success is through their inclusion in advertisements, film and video game soundtracks.
-Among the more prominent of these appearances was the 2003 film, The Matrix Reloaded, using the Fluke track "Slap It" (also, "Another Kind of Blues") renamed to Zion for compatibility with the film.
+Among the more prominent of these appearances was the 2003 film, The Matrix Reloaded, using the Fluke track "Slap It" (also, "Another Kind of Blues") renamed to "Zion" for compatibility with the film.

-Fluke's 1997 hit "Absurd" was used in the trailer for the 2000 remake of Get Carter, in the strip club sequence of the 2005 film Sin City and the 'Whitewash Edit' is included on the Lara Croft: Tomb Raider soundtrack which tied in with a commercial deal for Ericsson who sponsored the film and then went on to use "Absurd" in its commercials.
+Fluke's 1997 hit "Absurd" was used in the trailer for the 2000 remake of Get Carter, in the strip club sequence of the 2005 film Sin City and the 'Whitewash Edit' is included on the Lara Croft: Tomb Raider soundtrack, which tied in with a commercial deal for Ericsson who sponsored the film and then went on to use "Absurd" in its commercials.
 In addition, it was used in the video game series NFL QB Club until its discontinuation in 2002.
 In the "Knight to King's Pawn" episode of the 2008 series of Knight Rider, the song "Absurd" was used by KITT to hide a secret message.
 "Absurd" is also used as the main theme for Sky Sports Monday Night Football program first from August 1997 to May 1998 and since August 2010 to the current day.
 Where possible Fluke's licensing agent, David Steel at V2 Music, tried to ensure that when their tracks are used in films they also appear on the soundtrack album:

 This kind of exposure was welcomed by members of the band, as Fugler said in an interview with Billboard:

 In 1997, Fluke's US sales totalled 14,000 which was modest compared with the 200,000 copies of Dig Your Own Hole that The Chemical Brothers sold.
 In an interview with Billboard magazine, Fugler said that he felt that predicted figures for the US electronica boom were overhyped by people who were out of touch with the music scene.
 "The expectations came from the people who [had] nothing to do with the music, it came from the business level, people not involved with it."
 This lack of commercial success has not dampened the spirits of the band however, Fugler going on to say, "It’s not about being on the cover of a magazine."